Azure/azure-webpubsub/samples/javascript/logstream/Readme.md

 node stream
 ```

-Start typing messages and you can see these messages are transfered to the browser in real-time.
+Start typing messages and you can see these messages are transferred to the browser in real-time.